decentraland/documentation/content/creator/sdk7/interactivity/npc-avatars.md

 > TIP: See [color types]({{< ref "/content/creator/sdk7/3d-essentials/color-types.md" >}}) for more details on how to set colors.

-## Default animations
+## Animations

 Avatars play default idle animations while still.
-If they change positions, they play the walk or run position while moving.
-If they move above the ground level they play the jump animation and if they fall, they play the falling animation.

-TODO: Validate this

-## Animations

 To play animations on the avatar, set the `expressionTriggerId` string to the name of the animation you want to play.